wenzhoumei/flash/README.md

-flash is a simple pure plaintext flashcard tool, designed to be used alongside LLMs to quickly generate some slopdecks and start cramming from them.
+flash is a simple pure plaintext flashcard tool designed for use alongside LLMs to rapidly generate and cram from slopdecks.

 Every line represents one flashcard in the form `question:::answer`.
-Wrong answers are appended in a stack-based in-place format for easy cramming.
+The simple plaintext-only format allows quick generation and iteration, for both humans and LLMs, while still being expressive enough for most use.

+Failed cards are tracked in-place as a retry stack, for an effective study-until-no-more-fails workflow.

 Dependencies